0xMoError-22/0xMoError-22/README.md

 My name is **Mohamed Atef**, also known as **0xMoError**.

-I'm an **Offensive Security Engineer** specializing in **Web Application Security & Penetration Testing, Android Application Security & Penetration Testing, Active Directory, and Vulnerability Research**.
+I'm an **Offensive Security Engineer** specializing in **Web Application Security & Penetration Testing, Android Application Security & Penetration Testing, Active Directory Penetration Testing, and Vulnerability Research**.

 My work includes **vulnerability discovery, penetration testing, red teaming, CVE research, and exploit development**.
 I also participate in **bug bounty programs**, with **Hall of Fame recognition from 10+ companies** across platforms such as **YesWeHack and Bugcrowd**.